Back to all articles

 VA Claims Status Explained in Plain English

 VA claim status terms are confusing.
-Learn what every status means in plain English in 2026, typical timelines, and when you actually need to take action.
+Learn what every status means in plain English, typical timelines, and when you actually need to take action.

 Waiting to hear about a VA claim can be stressful.
 The VA uses specific status terms that often sound confusing or contradictory.
 Understanding what each status actually means helps you know what to expect and when to follow up.

-This article explains every major VA claims status in plain English, including typical timelines and what actions (if any) you should take in 2026.
+This article explains every major VA claims status in plain English, including typical timelines and what actions, if any, you should take at each stage.

 The main VA claims status terms

-• Evidence Gathering This is the longest phase.
+Evidence Gathering.
+This is the longest phase.
 The VA is collecting medical records, service records, and any other evidence.
 You can still submit additional documents during this time.
-Typical duration: 30-120 days.
+Typical duration runs 30 to 120 days.

-• Review of Evidence A claims examiner is reading everything and deciding whether to approve or deny the claim.
-This can take 2-8 weeks.
+Review of Evidence.
+A claims examiner is reading everything and deciding whether to approve or deny the claim.
+This can take 2 to 8 weeks.

-• Pending Decision The decision has been made and is being finalized for mailing or electronic delivery.
-This status is usually short (a few days).
+Pending Decision.
+The decision has been made and is being finalized for mailing or electronic delivery.
+This status is usually short, a few days at most.

-• On Hold / Deferred Part of the claim needs more information or is being held for a future decision.
-The rest may still move forward.
+On Hold or Deferred.
+Part of the claim needs more information or is being held for a future decision.
+The rest may still move forward in the meantime.

 Typical overall timelines

-• Expedited processing is available for certain situations such as terminal illness, homelessness, or severe financial hardship.
-Contact the VA or a Veterans Service Officer to request it.
+Simple claims typically take 3 to 6 months.
+Complex claims, meaning multiple conditions or new presumptives under the PACT Act, typically take 6 to 18 months.
+Expedited processing is available for certain situations such as terminal illness, homelessness, or severe financial hardship.
+Contact the VA or a Veterans Service Officer to request it if your situation qualifies.

 What to do while waiting